Unravelling the Hidden World of the Metallic Sun Orchid

-Led by RBGV's Dr Noushka Reiter and colleagues from RMIT and ANU, a recent discovery to conserving the endangered Metallic Sun Orchid (Thelymitra epipactoides) isn't in the plants you can see, but the fungi you can't.
+Royal Botanic Gardens Victoria's Orchid Conservation team, led by Dr Noushka Reiter working with colleagues from RMIT and ANU, discovered that the secret to conserving the endangered Metallic Sun Orchid isn't in the plants you can see, but in the fungi you can't.